Zonther1/Producer_Consumer/README.md

 </details>
 <details>
   <summary>How to run the program</summary>
-  1. Download the "Program_Files" and place it in a location on your PC.
+  1. Download the "Program_Files" and place it in a location on your PC.<br>
-  2. In terminal, set your directory to location of "Program_Files".
+  2. In terminal, set your directory to location of "Program_Files".<br>
-  3. Use gcc to complie the source code.
+  3. Use gcc to complie the source code.<br>
   ```
   $ gcc producer.c -pthread -lrt -o producer
   $ gcc consumer.c -pthread -lrt -o consumer